AMA-CMFAI/LAMBDA-Docs/docs/quick_start.md

 #### 2. Deploying LLMs on Your Machine

-We support the OpenAI style interface.
-You can use any framework to deploy and use the LLMs if it supports the OpenAI style interface.
+We support the OpenAI-style interface.
+You can use any framework to deploy and use the LLMs if it supports the OpenAI-style interface.

 Here are some popular tools to use: